rh-aiservices-bu/multi-gpu-llms/README.md

 But serving large language models (LLMs) with multiple GPUs in a distributed environment might be a challenging task.

+## 2. Important Disclaimer

+* These demos/repositories are **not supported by OpenShift AI/RHOAI**; they rely on upstream projects.
+* This is prototyping/testing work intended to confirm functionality and determine the necessary requirements.
+* These features are **not available in the RHOAI dashboard**.
+If you want to implement them, you will need to adapt YAML files to fit your use case.

-## 2. Checking the Memory Footprint of the Model
+## 3. Checking the Memory Footprint of the Model

 Before deploying a model in a distributed environment, it is important to check the memory footprint of the model.